 Once any terms and conditions of the award have been addressed and after the Lead Institution and Project Leader have signed a notice of acceptance (NOA), the Fedoruk Centre will release the first payment to the Lead Institution.
 Intermediate payments will be released on receipt of an invoice and an acceptable Progress Report and Financial Statement.
-A Fedoruk Centre form is provided for submission of intermediate progress reports and financial statements, at https://fedorukcentre.ca/our-offering/research-funding.php.
+A Fedoruk Centre form is provided for submission of intermediate progress reports and financial statements on the website for this funding call.
 The normal cut-off for receipt of an acceptable progress report and invoice is February 28 and payment will proceed after April 1.

+If the expenses are less than 50% of the last dispersed funds, then intermediate payments will be halted until the project has expended at least 50% of the dispersed funds.
 The greater of 5% of the Fedoruk Centre contribution or \$5,000 will be held back pending acceptance by the Fedoruk Centre of a final financial statement and report of outcomes.
-A Fedoruk Centre form is provided for submission of final reports and financial statements, at https://fedorukcentre.ca/our-offering/research-funding.php.
+A Fedoruk Centre form is provided for submission of final reports and financial statements on the website for this funding call.
 Final reports should include an explanation of any variance more than 20% between the actual expenditure and the budget for an approved item.
 The normal cut-off for receipt of an acceptable final report and invoice or re-payment of a residual amount is eight weeks after the Project end date.